andrewmarquardt/datavisualization-fall2021/assignment4.md

 ### Questions:

 Which three states have had the most contributors to Johnson's campaign?
-How much have they contriubted on aggregate?
+How much have they contributed on aggregate?

 What is the single largest contribution Johnson has received from an individual?
 Who contributed it?